 And, yes, I see in a new way how Jesus sacrificed himself for us.
 I understand how mercy and love triumphs.
 I even get how eating Turkish Delight can be a bad thing.

 I saw all this as a child.
-But it took being a mother and growing up to see the deeper lesson.
+It took being a mother and growing up to see the deeper lesson.

 Jesus Christ calls us to adventure in this world.